 The advertising industry takes notice

 So why the growth after all this time?
-Until recently, podcast advertising has been more of an experimental spend in media plans.
-But with growth in high-quality programming, some high-profile hits to spark renewed national interest and growing loyal audiences, marketers are now looking to podcasts as a new high-attention, hyper-targeted consideration in the digital audio space.
+Until recently, podcast advertising was treated as more of an experimental spend in media plans.
+But with growth in high-quality programming, some high-profile hits to spark renewed national interest, and steadily expanding loyal audiences, marketers are now looking to podcasts as a high-attention, hyper-targeted consideration within the digital audio space.

 A huge hurdle to making the leap from experimental medium to the mainstream was the addition of increased targeting capabilities along with IAB-released guidelines (in 2018) establishing a standardized set of ad metrics.
 This ultimately gave advertisers more confidence in their spend.
-Plus, improvements from digital ad platforms made podcast advertising campaigns easier to plan, buy and measure at scale.
+In addition, improvements in attribution and pixel-based measurement, paired with expanding programmatic options, have made podcast campaigns easier to plan and optimize at scale.

 How to Advertise on a Podcast

-Here are ways to integrate advertising with podcasts.
+Here are common ways brands integrate advertising in podcasts:

 Pre-roll, mid-roll, or post-roll